 “Azure,” the voice broke off in another cry.

-“Azurastra,” came a pained voice.
+“Azurastra,” came the pained voice.
 “My name is Azurastra.”

 He lowered his hands and looked down at the crying, shaking beast before him.
 Its wings shattered and broken, its body battered and torn.

 The binding gave him a connection to the dragon.
 He could feel it now, feel faint echoes of the pain as the binding took hold.
-He could feel fear and hatred, and a sincere desire to die.
-Inside his own heart, he felt such sorrow for the beast.
-He had dedicated his life to mercy, and it wounded him to see anyone even this dragon suffering like this.
+There was fear and hatred as well, and a sincere desire to die.
+He felt tremendous sorrow for the dragon.
+He had dedicated his life to mercy, and it wounded him to see anyone, even this dragon, suffering like this.

 “It is done,” he said gently.
-He lifted his hands as he walked over to the creature.
-“Now let me help you.
+He lifted his hands as he walked closer to the creature.
+“Now, let me help you.
 Let me show you mercy.”

-He channeled that power now and concentrated it chanting the tones that shaped the healing.
-His body became alive with a tingling power that felt like a wind rushing through him as it flowed through his body and soul.
-He focused it into the dying form of Azurastra and a golden light covered the scales of the dragon's hide.
+He channeled that power, concentrating it by chanting the tones that shaped the healing.
+His body became alive with a tingling sensation that felt like a wind rushing through him as it flowed through his soul.
+He focused it into the dying form of Azurastra, and a golden light covered the scales of the dragon's hide.

 Azurastra shook and called out as if in pain.
-A snapping noise was heard as a bone in a limb straightened back out.
-Crackling sounds were heard as ribs healed back straight.
+A snapping noise was heard as a bone in a leg suddenly straightened.
+Cracking sounds were heard as ribs healed back straight.
 All across the dragon's body, numerous gashes and holes began to close, ceasing the flow of blood.

-He struggled to maintain the flow.
-The dragon was so much larger than he and was so severely wounded.
-Even to heal a human of injuries this severe would have been difficult.
+Gersius struggled to maintain the healing.
+The dragon was so much larger than a man and was so severely wounded.
+To heal a man of injuries this severe would have been difficult.
 To heal the dragon was like healing thirty men near to death.

-The large gaping wounds in the dragon's side began to knit back together, and scales began to regrow.
+The large gaping wound in the dragon's side closed, and scales began to regrow.
 A second snapping noise was heard as a back leg suddenly straightened out.

-He felt his body begin to ache, and his mind filled with pain.
-He held on as long as he could channeling every last bit of divine power his body would tolerate.
-Still more power was demanded of the healing.
+His body began to ache, as his mind filled with pain.
+He held on as long as he could, channeling every last bit of divine power his body would tolerate.
 He felt his very skin start to burn as the great beast demanded more and more.
-Never had he channeled so much power and felt such terrible agony.
+Never had he channeled so much and felt such terrible agony.
 It was the price of going beyond your limits, pushing to where men were not meant to go.
-The priest could press on, but they exchanged their own life for the others in an exchange of terrible suffering as the priest absorbed the wounds back on himself.
+The priest could press on, but they exchanged their own life to maintain the channel, often absorbing the wound back on themselves.

-There was a sudden series of pops and cracks, and the dragon shook as it's tail suddenly went limp.
+There was a sudden series of pops and cracks, and the dragon shook as its tail went limp.
 The holes in its neck were gone, and its great head fell to the ground.

 He gritted his teeth as the pain became unbearable.
-All priests could sense the body they were trying to heal.
-He could feel that the dragon still needed more, but he was beyond his limit.
+Through the channel of healing, he could sense the body on the other side.
+He felt the dragon's injuries still and knew it needed more, but he was beyond his limit.
 Everything he did from here was a risk to himself.
-With a cry of pain, he stumbled away from the dragon's form.
-He fell over to his back his breath deep and rapid, his hands shaking.
+With a cry of pain, he stumbled away, falling on his back, gasping rapidly for air as his hands shook.

-He had spent his power, given the poor beast everything he could and more, spending every last shred of his power.
+He gave the dragon everything he could and more, spending every last shred of his power.
 He would need a full night of rest before he could heal more than a scratch.
-He had to take a moment to catch his breath before finally looking to Azurastra.
+He took a moment to catch his breath before finally looking to Azurastra.

-It moved slowly, carefully.
-It got up first on its forearms, then carefully tested its hind legs.
-It trembled as if unsteady and still reeling in pain.
-He caught a glimpse of its eyes and saw tears running down its fearsome face.
+The dragon moved slowly, carefully.
+It leaned on its forearms, then carefully tested its hind legs.
+It trembled as if unsure but finally managed to stand on all four limbs.
+He caught a glimpse of its eyes to see tears running down its fearsome face.

-He felt hope stir in his heart at the thought that he had done it.
-He had saved the dragon from dying and by extension saved his people.
+Hope stirred in his heart as the dragon rose to its full height.
+He did it!
+He saved the dragon from dying and, by extension, saved his people.
 He closed his eyes and breathed a sigh of relief, praising Astikar for his mercy.

 “My wings!” came a horrified wail.
 “My beautiful wings!”

-He fought to sit up and see what the problem was, and his heart sank at the sight.
-The body was whole, but the dragon’s wings were still broken and torn.
-He hadn't been strong enough.
-He couldn't restore such a large creature with so many injuries.
+He fought to sit up and see what the problem was, and his heart sank.
+The body was whole, but the dragon's wings were still broken and torn.
+He hadn't been strong enough to restore such a large creature with so many injuries.

 “My wings!” it cried fresh tears streaming from its eyes.
-It looked up at the sky as if longing to soar up into it.
+It looked up at the sky as if longing to soar up.
 It fell back to the ground and curled back into a ball.
 “I can't fly!” it wailed.
 “I can't fly!
 What point is there to live if I can't fly!”

 “I want my wings back!” it wailed.
 “I want to fly again!
 Please, I am a dragon!
 It is my birthright to soar in the skies!
 You can not take this away from me!”

 He wasn't sure what to do.
-He wasn't strong enough to heal the dragon fully.
-He needed more brothers, needed more people channeling divine power.
+He wasn't strong enough to heal the dragon fully alone.
+He needed more brothers to work together, channeling divine power.
 His power would slowly recover, but not in time.
 Not soon enough to make another attempt.
-He looked at the wings.
-They were a twisted and broken mess.
-Not only would the dragon be unable to fly, but the wings would hinder the dragon walking on the ground.
-He realized it was crippled.

 “My gold is gone, I am bound to a rodent, and I can't fly!” it cried.
 “Why didn't you kill me as I asked?”

-Gersius wondered if in the name of mercy that might have been a better fate.
-He had forced his need on this poor creature, and now it was a cripple, a shadow of its former self.
-He needed the beast, needed the hope it would inspire, but it would take him months to march such a crippled creature back to Calathen.
+Gersius wondered if, in the name of mercy, that might have been a better fate.
+He forced his need on this poor creature, and now it was a crippled shadow of its former self.
+He needed the dragon, and the hope it would inspire, but it would take him months to march a crippled creature back to Calathen.
 He simply didn't have the time.
-His mission had failed after all.
+His mission had failed, after all.

 For an hour the creature sobbed and pleaded for him to restore its wings.
-It tried several times to move its ruined wings as if maybe they would straighten out.
+It tried several times to move them as if maybe they would straighten out.
 Each effort brought renewed tears and cries of “I can't fly.”

 “What happened here?
 What happened to you?”

-“He came and took my gold,” was all it said.
+“He came and took my gold,” it said.

 Who came?”
 Gersius asked.

 “The red dragon of the black spires,” it sobbed.
 “He came here and tried to make me join his cause.”
 It paused to struggle with a series of deep sobs.
-“When I. When I refused he broke my wings and my legs.
+“When I refused, he broke my wings and my legs.
 He took my gold and left me to die.”

 “The red dragon of the black spires was here?”
 Gersius said in shock.